 As one of the nation’s largest U.S. public universities, CSUN offers undergraduate students access to world-class faculty and thousands of courses from over 130 majors.
 The campus is located in Los Angeles, close to many of Southern California’s world-famous beaches and popular attractions.
-On campus, students can experience all that the university has to offer, including the Student Recreation Center, Klotz Student Health Center, University Library, Valley Performing Art Center, intramural sports and access to over 300 student clubs.
+On campus, students can experience all that the university has to offer, including the Student Recreation Center, Klotz Student Health Center, University Library, The Soraya Center for the Performing Arts, intramural sports and access to over 300 student clubs.

 How To Apply